teddziuba/engineering-management-pearls/README.md

 🦪 **Always try to make your manager look good.**

 Brown-nosing is telling your manager how great they are.
 Smart relationship-building is finding out what success looks like for your manager, then delivering on that, in a way that your manager's manager can see.

-🦪 **Stay for at most two drinks, then leave.**

-When going out to a bar with your team, stay for one drink, two at most, then leave.
-No matter how good a rapport you have with your direct reports, they need time together without the boss around.

 🦪 **Don't drink alcohol with co-workers.**